• Skip to primary navigation

 You know roughly what you’re going to get with a Holiday Inn hotel and this one offers an indoor pool, a health club and free parking.
 It’s about two miles from New York Stadium.
 More details.

-Pubs & Bars Near New York Stadium
+Pubs and Bars Near New York Stadium

 Rotherham itself is a lovely Yorkshire town, with nearby Sheffield offering increased options on the pub front.
 Here are some of the ones you might want to consider: